Stained glass: 20th and 21st centuries

 In the United States, there is a 100-year-old trade organization, The Stained Glass Association of America, whose purpose is to function as a publicly recognized organization to assure survival of the craft by offering guidelines, instruction and training to craftspersons.
 The SGAA also sees its role as defending and protecting its craft against regulations that might restrict its freedom as an architectural art form.
 The current president is Kathy Bernard.
 Today there are academic establishments that teach the traditional skills.
 One of these is Florida State University's Master Craftsman Program, which recently completed a 30 ft high stained-glass windows, designed by Robert Bischoff, the program's director, and Jo Ann, his wife and installed to overlook Bobby Bowden Field at Doak Campbell Stadium.
 The Roots of Knowledge installation at Utah Valley University in Orem, Utah is 200 ft long and has been compared to those in several European cathedrals, including the Cologne Cathedral in Germany, Sainte-Chapelle in France, and York Minster in England.
-There are also contemporary stained glass artists in the US who are creating stained glass windows based on grids, rather than reconizable images.
+There are also contemporary stained glass artists in the US who are creating stained-glass windows based on grids, rather than recognizable images.